-Mapping Meaning brings together artists, scientists and scholars to explore new modes of acting in the face social and ecological crises.
+Mapping Meaning brings together artists, scientists and scholars to explore new modes of acting in the face of social and ecological crises.
 Inspired by a photograph from 1918 depicting an all-female survey crew, Mapping Meaning supports the creative work and scholarship of those working at edges and ecotones, who are pushing against traditional disciplinary boundaries.
 Since 2010 this multi-generational collective has been gathering together around experimental knowledge practices.

 In a deeply fragmented and disciplined-based world, Mapping Meaning creates a space to encounter divergent approaches toward “surveying” human, ecological and technological landscapes, and ardently resists oversimplification.
 Through workshops, exhibitions, and transdisciplinary research, Mapping Meaning promotes a radical reconsideration of the role humanity plays in a more-than-human world.